 In this paper, adaptive sensing threshold based hybrid spectrum access scheme is proposed for CR-IoT devices.
 The proposed scheme adapts sensing threshold as per the received SNR from the licensed PU user to reduce sensing time with improved detection probability.
 Based on the sensing results, the proposed scheme transmits the data in underlay mode on detecting licensed PU over the channel and transmits in interweave mode when the licensed PU is not transmitting on the channel.
 The simulated results validate the efficacy of the proposed scheme and it has been observed that the achieves the 5.5 bps/Hz with the sensing time of 5ms.
-Even in low SNR regions, simulation results demonstrate that the proposed schemes with sensing threshold adaption.
+Even in low SNR regions, simulation results demonstrate that the proposed scheme increases throughput for CR-IoT devices by 28% when compared to the state-of-the-art spectrum access schemes with sensing threshold adaption.